Last Updated 2018

 The Patagonia Black Hole series offers weather resistance and style!
 This pack offers a total gear capacity of 32 liters or 1,952 cubic inches.
 For a quick comparison, that’s the rough equivalent of being able to stuff half a keg of your favorite brew on your pack, comfortably!

 The Black Hole 32L Pack is engineered with 13-ounce, 450-Denier 100% Nylon Polyester Ripstop fabric that has been laminated with the TPU (thermoplastic polyurethane) film and a durable water repellent finish.
 This fabric is 50% solution-dyed in the manufacturing process and, unlike some companies, Patagonia isn’t hiding the steps in its supply chain.

-With a base weight of 1 pound, 14-ounces, a heavy-duty molded back panel designed for both comfort and durability, and reinforced handle mounted on top of the pack for easy hauling, the Black Hole is a great pack for the urban commuter and distance traveler alike.
+With a base weight of 1 pound, 14 ounces, a heavy-duty molded back panel designed for both comfort and durability, and a reinforced handle mounted on top of the pack for easy hauling, the Black Hole is a great pack for the urban commuter and distance traveler alike.

 Finally, a unique feature of the Patagonia Black Hole Backpack is its “hybrid” access.
 The integrated folding lid covers the main zipper pocket, providing an extra degree of water resistance.
 But you’ll also be able to access the main compartment using the second zipper down the side of the pack.

 A quick word of warning here, though, some users have found that, because the side zipper zips from top to bottom, water does get into the bottom of the pack in the wettest of conditions.
 So, if you’re really sold on this pack, but you’re heading off to the jungle for the rainy season, you might also consider a 32L rain cover!